University Studies - BS, Tourism and Coastal Community Development Concentration

 Students who are currently enrolled at Texas A&M University Galveston campus may submit proposals to enroll as University Studies majors.
 The University Studies degree format was created to provide students the flexibility to combine areas of study within either or both campuses that are of special interest.
 This flexibility may be attractive to students who have particular career paths or post-baccalaureate degree paths in mind.

-All University Studies degree plans require at least 120 hours for completion.
-A University Studies degree consists of a concentration of 21-24 hours and two minors of 15-18 hours each.
 Specific courses may be required for the completion of the hours in the concentrations and minors.
 Some concentrations and minors contain required courses that have additional prerequisites.
 One of the two minors must be completed in a college outside of the college that provides the concentration for the student’s degree.

 Students must submit a Proposed Course Form that lists the courses for the individual degree plan the student hopes to complete to the University Studies admissions committee.
 The application includes a required 2-3 page essay in which the student can explain how the degree will help the student meet the desired educational and personal goals.
 Once it is determined that the Proposed Course Form has been completed with appropriate information, it will be reviewed by the department that offers the concentration.
 Students must be in good academic standing, and they must have good academic standing in previous courses that count toward the area of concentration or minors.